 The Group classifies its financial assets in the following measurement categories:

-- those to be measured subsequently at fair value (either through other comprehensive income, or through statement of profit and loss), and - · those measured at amortised cost.
+- statement of profit and loss), and - those measured at amortised cost.

 The classification depends on the Group's business model for managing the financial assets and the contractual terms of the cash flows.